nf-core/viralrecon/README.md

 Note that the pipeline has a number of options to allow you to run only specific aspects of the workflow if you so wish.
 For example, you can skip all of the assembly steps with the `--skip_assembly` parameter.
 See the [usage docs](docs/usage.md) for all of the available options when running the pipeline.

+## Pipeline reporting

+Numerous QC and reporting steps are included in the pipeline in order to collate a full summary of the analysis within a single [MultiQC](https://multiqc.info/) report.
+You can see [an example MultiQC report here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html), generated using the parameters defined in [this configuration file](https://github.com/nf-core/viralrecon/blob/master/conf/test_full.config).
+The pipeline was run with [these samples](https://zenodo.org/record/3735111), prepared from the [ncov-2019 ARTIC Network V1 amplicon set](https://artic.network/ncov-2019) and sequenced on the Illumina MiSeq platform in 301bp paired-end format.

 ## Quick Start